 \begin{theorem} Let $\uvzeta^\opt = \realulfun (\uhvpsi)$ and $\ubvzeta^\opt$ such that $\uvzeta^\opt =\vf_\upm{BN}(\ubvzeta^\opt)$.
 Under Assumption~\ref{asm:dlbf_unique_sol}, the point $\ubvzeta^\opt$ is a dual feasible critical point of $\uvg(\ubvzeta, \uhvpsi)$, the Jacobi matrix $\jcby[\uvzeta]{\uvg(\ubvzeta^\opt, \uhvpsi)}$ is full-rank and

 \end{theorem} \textit{Proof:} See Appendix~\ref{sec:apx_derivative_proof}.

 A detailed description of the involved Jacobi matrices $\jcby[\uvpsi_{i,j}]{\uvg(\ubvzeta, \uhvpsi)}$ and $\jcby[\ubvzeta] f_\upm{BN}(\ubvzeta)$ is relegated to Appendix~\ref{sec:apx_jacobi}.
 Theorem~\ref{th:dlbf_derivative} establishes $\uvg(\ubvzeta, \uhvpsi)$ as an admissible compact representation of Problem~\eqref{eq:problem_ul_inexactcsi_digital}.
 Compared with a direct implicit function approach based on the \gls{kkt} conditions \eqref{eq:kkt_convex_psd}-\eqref{eq:kkt_convex_sinr} of the convexified \gls{bf} optimization problem \eqref{eq:problem_dl_convex}, the proposed derivative substantially reduces the dimension of the inverted Jacobi matrix from $I(\numrf^2 + 1) \times I(\numrf^2 + 1)$ to $2I\numrf\times 2I\numrf$.
-Furthermore, Theorem~\ref{th:dlbf_derivative} ensures the existence of the gradient provided a minor technical assumption, which may not be the case when differentiating general convex optimization problems \cite{agrawalDifferentiableConvexOptimization2019}.
-In practice, if the assumptions are not met, \eg, when the problem is not feasible, we set the partial gradient to $\nullvec$.
+Furthermore, Theorem~\ref{th:dlbf_derivative} ensures the existence of the gradient provided a minor technical assumption, which is not necessarily the case when differentiating general convex optimization problems \cite{agrawalDifferentiableConvexOptimization2019}.
+In practice, if the assumption is not met, \eg, when the problem is not feasible, we set the partial gradient to $\nullvec$.